prooph/event-sourcing/docs/introduction.md

     {
         public function __construct(EventStore $eventStore)
         {
-            //We inject a Prooph\EventSourcing\EventStoreIntegration\AggregateTranslator that can handle our AggregateRoots parent::__construct(
+            //We inject a Prooph\EventSourcing\Aggregate\AggregateTranslator that can handle our AggregateRoots parent::__construct(
                 $eventStore,
                 AggregateType::fromAggregateRootClass('My\Model\User'),